-Office of Policy Office of Research, Evaluation, and Statistics 500 E Street, SW, 8th Floor Washington, DC 20254 www.socialsecurity.gov/policy
+Office of Policy Office of Research, Evaluation, and Statistics 500 E Street, SW, 8th Floor Washington, DC 20254

-SSA Publication No. 13-11975 August 2004
+SSA Publication No. 13-11975 Released: April 2005

-Selected Features of State Assistance Programs, January 2002
+Selected Features of State Assistance Programs, January 2004

 State Supplementation

 Number of states that provide-

 Both mandatory and optional supplementation 34

 Mandatory supplementation only 5

-Optional supplementation only (no recipients in mandatory /
+Optional supplementation only (no recipients in mandatory

 supplementation) 11

 No supplementation 1

 Mandatory supplementation: number of states with-

 Federal administration 21

 State administration 18

 No recipients to supplement 11

 No mandatory supplementation program 1

 Optional supplementation: number of states with-

 Federal administration 11

 State administration 29

 Federal and state administration 5

 No optional supplementation program 6

 Interim Assistance Reimbursement (IAR) Program

 Number of states that-

 Participate in program 37

-Do not participate in program 12
+Do not participate in program 14

-Provide no supplementation and therefore no IAR 2

 Medicaid Program

 Number of states that have-

 Federal determination of eligibility, federal SSI criteria 33

 State determination of eligibility 17

 Federal SSI criteria 7

 State criteria 10

 County determination of eligibility, state criteria 1

-,,, ,,,,

 NOTE: These data are for the 50 states and the District of Columbia.